qutip/qutip/doc/frontmatter.rst

 Contributing to QuTiP
 =====================

 We welcome anyone who is interested in helping us make QuTiP the best package for simulating quantum systems.
+There are :ref:`detailed instructions on how to contribute code and documentation <development-contributing>` in the developers' section of this guide.
+You can also help out our users by answering questions in the `QuTiP discussion mailing list <https://groups.google.com/g/qutip>`_, or by raising issues in `the main GitHub repository <https://github.com/qutip/qutip>`_ if you find any bugs.
-Anyone who contributes will be duly recognized.
+Anyone who contributes code will be duly recognized.
 Even small contributions are noted.
 See :ref:`developers-contributors` for a list of people who have helped in one way or another.
-If you are interested, please drop us a line at the `QuTiP discussion group webpage`_.

-.. _QuTiP discussion group webpage: http://groups.google.com/group/qutip.